Am0du/Task3-Api/README.md

     - Run the application:

       ```bash
-      java -jar target/task3-0.0.1-SNAPSHOT.jar
+      you can run it directly from your IDE by running the `Task3Application` class.
       ```

-    - Alternatively, you can run it directly from your IDE by running the `Task3Application` class.

 4. **Accessing APIs**